 This study examined the impact of cultural norms on dropout rates among girls in public secondary schools in Garissa Township; focusing key components of cultural norms, including gender discrimination, early marriages, initiation into adulthood, and the prevalence of child labor.
 Descriptive statistics were produced and the findings presented in Table 1.

-Table 1-Components of Cultural Norms
+Table 1.
+Components of Cultural Norms